tgirke/rcf/presentations/2020-12-18_Workshop/parallelR/parallelR.md

 - <div class="white">__Parallel R with _batchtools_ __</div>
 - References

-## Parallel Code Evaluation in R
+## Parallel Evaluations in R

 - R provides a large number of packages for parallel evaluations on multi-core systems as well as computer clusters
-- For a package overview see [here](https://cran.r-project.org/web/views/HighPerformanceComputing.html)
+- For an overview of parallelization packages available for R see [here](https://cran.r-project.org/web/views/HighPerformanceComputing.html)
 - One of the most comprehensive parallel computing environments for R is [`batchtools`](https://mllg.github.io/batchtools/articles/batchtools.html#migration).
 Older versions of this package were released under the name `BatchJobs` [@Bischl2015-rf].
 - `batchtools` supports both multi-core and multi-node computations with and without schedulers.
 By making use of cluster template files, most schedulers and queueing systems are supported (_e.g._ Torque, Sun Grid Engine, Slurm).

-## Traditional Job Submission for R
+## Reminder: Traditional Job Submission for R

-Note: this topic is covered in more detail in other sections of this workshop.
+This topic is covered in more detail in other tutorials.
 The following only provides a very brief overview of this submission method.

 __1.__ Create Slurm submission script, here called `script_name.sh` with: